loum/nparcel/doc/source/interfaces/comms.rst

 * **Primary Elect**

-    Triggered *after* load into the Toll Parcel Portal database and verification has been obtained that the parcel has been delivered to the ADP.
+    Triggered *after* load into the Toll Outlet Portal database and verification has been obtained that the parcel has been delivered to the ADP.
 Verification is typically provided via an alternate interface (for example, TCD report or TransSend).
 See :ref:`primary_elect` for